amillerb/fta-liftandshift-dcmigration/doc/importing-template.md

 * SARIF SAST Scans Tab - License Terms
 * Team Project Health - License Terms
 * Terraform - License Terms
-5. Select **Create Project** on the main page.
-6. After the successfully provisioning of the template, go to the Project > Boards > Backlogs and on the top-right click on the engine (Configure team settings).
+4. After the successfully provisioning of the template, go to the Project > Boards > Backlogs and on the top-right click on the engine (Configure team settings).
 Validate that Epics and Stories are selected and then click **Save and Close**.

 ![backlog-setting-0](/png/backlog-setting-0.png)

 ![backlog-setting-1](/png/backlog-setting-1.png)

-7. Now change to view the Epics then you have all set, containing all Epics, User Stories and Tasks.
+5. Now change to view the Epics then you have all set, containing all Epics, User Stories and Tasks.

 ![backlog-setting-2](/png/backlog-setting-2.png)